dotnet/csharpstandard/standard/classes.md

 If the type parameter is a method type parameter whose constraints are inherited from the base method the effective base class is calculated after type substitution.

-These rules ensure that the effective base class is always a *class-type*.
+These rules ensure that the effective base class is always a *class_type*.

 The ***effective interface set*** of a type parameter `T` is defined as follows: